ganeshnithyanandam/strParametrised-piggy-bank/documentation/ContractDocumentation.md

 ### Introduction
-This smart contract demonstrates use of paramterisation in Plutus contracts.
-There are piggy banks are parametrised by the name of the beneficiary.
+This smart contract demonstrates use of parametrization in Plutus contracts.
+There are piggy banks are parametrized by the name of the beneficiary.
 The use case is built upon two kids Jack and Jill who have their own piggy banks.
-Dad and Mom can put money to either of their piggy banks.
+Dad and Mom can put money in either of their piggy banks.
 Jack and Jill can withdraw.
 Here we use the names as the parameters whereas in practice it will be the public key hash.
 Additionally, the piggy bank allows emptying only when lovelace > 1M is accumulated.

 ### On chain code
 Here we intend to have different script addresses for Jack and Jill, so that they have their own piggy banks.
-To achieve that, we use the concept of parametrised validator.
+To achieve that, we use the concept of parametrized validator.

 ```haskell